GluuFederation/oxd-python-demo-app/README.md

 file permissions.

 *UMA demo*
+* **uma-home.cgi** Script that lists the resource endpoints in the UMA Resource Server
 * **request-resource.cgi** Script that requests data from UMA Resource Server
 * **get-rpt.cgi** Script that gets the RPT token from the Auth Server
 * **callback-claims.cgi** The script parses the response from Authorization